Singsaker Line: Route

 The Singsaker Line branched as a double track line from the Elgeseter Line at Student Society in Trondheim (Studentersamfundet).
 There it branched off Elgeseter gate immediately after the Elgeseter Bridge and ran up the hill along Klostergata.
 The line continues with the street name change to Christian Fredriks gate with the stop Vollabakken.
 It continues under the College Bridge onto Eidsvolls gate, passing the Norwegian Institute of Technology.
 After passing Jonsvannsveien the line had a stop named for said road outside R. Kjeldbergs Kolonial, serving the neighborhood of Singsaker.

-Upon reaching Tyholtveien the double track shifts to a single-direction loop run clockwise.
+Upon reaching Tyholtveien the double track shifts to a single-direction loop run anti-clockwise.
 Upbound trams continued along Tyholtveien to the stop at Asbjørns gate, which served the Tyholt neighborhood.
 This section consisted of double track laid prior to the loop being built.
 Asbjørns gate was used for a regulation pause in the schedule.
 The line continued along Henrik Mathiesens vei to a stop named Lærerhøyskolen.
 This served the neighborhood of Rosenborg and a campus of the Norwegian College of Teaching in Trondheim.
 The line then continued down one block of Christians Monsens gate before reaching Stadsingeniør Dahls gate.
 Just afterwards the tram made a stop.
 The line continues along the center lane to a stop at Nonnegata.
 The street turns slightly and changes its name to Festningsgata and then completes the loop.

 From Elgeseter Bridge Line 3 continued in to town via the Elgeseter Line.
 It runs northwards through the city center along Prinsens gate.
 Until 1961 it ran via Kongens gate, Torget and Munkegata to Ravnkloa.
 After 1961 the line instead followed Prinsens gate, with a stop at the intersection of Prinsens and Kongens gate.
 It then ran onto Olav Tryggvasons gate until Søndre gate.
 There it had a stop and then continued along Søndre gate across the canal to Trondheim Central Station, the terminus.